Here’s a little story for you…

 These migrants have been rejected and are being sent home.
 That seems highly relevant for our times.
 Is this art?
 Or is it just a photograph of a crowd.
 Stieglitz came upon this scene while travelling in a first class cabin on the ship.
 He ran back to his cabin for his camera.

 The composition of the shot is divided into two separate areas delineated by the gangplank, the roofline, the ladder and the pillar [rising vertically on the left].
 Your eye is caught in these areas and doesn’t seem to want to leave.
-In fact, it keeps returning to a scene in which society’s division of class and gender is stark delineated by the composition.
+In fact, it keeps returning to a scene in which society’s division of class and gender is starkly delineated by the composition.

 But look more closely.
 See the worn and haggard faces of the men effectively portraying quiet defeat.
 Despite the crowding, there is very little interaction among the people.
 Time weighs heavily on these shoulders.